Elonex ONEt

 The Elonex ONEt is a netbook computer marketed to the education sector in the UK by Elonex.
-Inspired by the OLPC initiative, the low cost of the ONE, the ONEt and similar devices, made this subnotebook seem an attractive proposition for educators seeking to provide every child with a highly functional laptop computer.
+Inspired by the OLPC initiative, the low cost of the Elonex ONE, the ONEt and similar devices, made this subnotebook seem an attractive proposition for educators seeking to provide every child with a highly functional laptop computer.
 However initial ONEt trials by educators claimed that the lack of security, specifically the absence of any password protection at start-up, put personal information at risk, making it unsuitable for use in a school environment.
-It was released in September 2008, on sale to the general public, marketed as an upgrade to the ONE.
+It was released in September 2008, on sale to the general public, marketed as an upgrade to the Elonex ONE.
 It has Wi-Fi connectivity, a solid-state hard drive, three USB ports and an SD card slot.

 Hardware

 The hardware specifications published on 9 July 2008: